Kelvinskell/jenkins-pipeline/README.md

 ## Usage
 This project is intended for didactic purposes only.
 The aim is to demonstarate to new and intermediate DevOps professionals how to build a standard continuos integration pipeline.

+Click **[here](https://dev.to/kelvinskell/a-practical-guide-to-building-a-standard-continuous-integration-pipeline-with-jenkins-2kp9)** to get a practical guide on how to recreate this in your environment.